nboughton/go-utils/README.md

 ## ldap
 Wraps ldap connection, entry requests and entry updates for very general usage

-## mail
-Provides a wrapper function for the longform boilerplate of automating sending emails programmatically

 ## regex
 Provides a library of common regexes for CLI input validation, matching html tags etc